litestar-org/litestar/docs/usage/applications.rst

 A classic use case for this is database connectivity.
 Often, we want to establish a database connection on application startup, and then close it gracefully upon shutdown.

-For example, lets create a database connection using the async engine from `SQLAlchemy <https://docs.sqlalchemy.org/en/latest/orm/extensions/asyncio.html>`_.
+For example, let us create a database connection using the async engine from `SQLAlchemy <https://docs.sqlalchemy.org/en/latest/orm/extensions/asyncio.html>`_.
 We create two functions, one to get or establish the connection, and another to close it, and then pass them to the Litestar constructor: